Shrey-Viradiya/LineCoding/README.md

 # DC_project

-This is a simple implementation of Different Line Coding Scheme Visually.
+This is a simple implementation and visualization of Different Line Coding Scheme Visually.